 If your level of concern about rug mistakes has taken you to the tenth item on this list, we can be pretty sure this is not a mistake you’re making.
 But if it is, we’ve got you covered (literally).
 You can start by using our guide on how to choose the perfect area rug to make sure you avoid the above mistakes from the get-go.

 Make No Mistake About It

 It’s easy to get lost in all of the area rug options out there.
-But with proper planning and research, you can avoid the common area rug mistakes above and find the best rug for your home.
+But with proper planning and research, you can avoid the common area rug mistakes above and add one of our wide selection of custom rugs to your home.